sakrak-hub/Project-1-Motor-Vehicle-Collisions/README.md

 # 🚗 Motor Vehicle Collision ELT Pipeline and Data Analysis

 This project automates the extraction, transformation, and visualization of motor vehicle collision data from NYC Open Data.
-It covers crash events, involved vehicles, and persons affected, and produces a monthly updated dashboard with analytical insights.
+It covers crash events, involved vehicles, and persons affected, and produces a weekly updated dashboard with analytical insights.

 ---